Instructor: Prof. Rose-Marie Chierici

 Besides readings assignments, course requirements include:

 2) Two Response Papers (40%).
 Response Papers address a set of readings and should follow this format: 1) summarize one of the major topics discussed in the readings, films and student discussions; 2) relate this topic to the theme of the class; and 3) add your personal thoughts on this topic.
-These papers should be short (3-4 pages) and concise.
+These papers should be short (3-4 pages, 11 font, double space) and concise.
 Don’t forget to cite your sources and add a bibliography.

 3) A minimum of 10 weekly postings (10%) -- write a short reflection on the week’s readings/discussions and drop it in the folder entitled Weekly Summaries in myCourses.